Home

 LATEST NEWS

-Congratulations to Dr. Nicole Voss for successfully defending her dissertation!
-Big shout out to her chair, Dr. Eric Heggestad, and committee members Amy Canevello, Lisa Walker, and George Banks for their constructive guidance and for serving on the committee.
+Congratulations to Dr. Betsy Albritton for successfully defending her dissertation titled “Beyond Discrete Emotions: An Examination Of Emotional Ambivalence In Leadership.”
+Big shout out to her chair, Dr. Scott Tonidandel and committee members, George Banks, Janaki Gooty, and Eric Heggestad for their constructive guidance and for serving on the committee.

 Check out our new Org Sci newsletter for more good news!